coostdocs/codoc/content/en/about/co.md

 }
 ```

-`DEF_main` puts code in the main function into a coroutine, and `flag::init()` has been called internally, and users needn't call it manually.
+`DEF_main` puts code in the main function into a coroutine, and `flag::parse()` has been called internally, and users needn't call it manually.